Dies irae

 "Dies irae" ([ˈdi.es ˈi.re]; "the Day of Wrath") is a Latin sequence attributed to either Thomas of Celano of the Franciscans (1200–1265) or to Latino Malabranca Orsini (d.
 1294), lector at the Dominican studium at Santa Sabina, the forerunner of the Pontifical University of Saint Thomas Aquinas (the Angelicum) in Rome.
 The sequence dates from the 13th century at the latest, though it is possible that it is much older, with some sources ascribing its origin to St. Gregory the Great (d.
 604), Bernard of Clairvaux (1090–1153), or Bonaventure (1221–1274).

 It is a medieval Latin poem characterized by its accentual stress and rhymed lines.
 The metre is trochaic.
 The poem describes the Last Judgment, the trumpet summoning souls before the throne of God, where the saved will be delivered and the unsaved cast into eternal flames.

-It is best known from its use in the Roman Rite Requiem (Mass for the Dead or Funeral Mass).
+It is best known from its use in the Roman Rite Catholic Requiem Mass (Mass for the Dead or Funeral Mass).
 An English version is found in various Anglican Communion service books.

 The first melody set to these words, a Gregorian chant, is one of the most quoted in musical literature, appearing in the works of many composers.
 The final couplet, Pie Jesu, has been often reused as an independent song.